 Corticosteroid injections may provide relief if greater trochanteric bursitis develops.

 After a few days, when the pain decreases, the range of motion and active resistance exercises for the hip may be started.
-Patients may also begin strength and aerobic conditioning, as tolerated.
+Patients may also begin the strength exercises and aerobic conditioning, as tolerated.

 Patients with hip pointer injuries may return to play once pain and swelling allow a return to normal or near-normal function.
 Padding over the affected area may help protect the area from reinjury.